Lexington Apartment Loans

 |Lexington Apartment Loan Rates Under $6,000,000||Rates (start as low as)||LTV|

-Select Commercial has excellent Lexington Apartment loan products and options available for owners and purchasers of multifamily properties throughout the city of Lexington.
-Whether you are looking to finance a small apartment building, a complex with hundreds of units, or a co-operative, we can help you find the optimal financing solution to meet your Apartment mortgage loan needs.
+Select Commercial has excellent Lexington apartment loan products and options available for owners and purchasers in need of multifamily properties throughout the city of Lexington.
+Whether you need an apartment lender to finance a small apartment property, a complex with hundreds of units, or a co-operative, we can help you find the optimal apartment loan solution to meet your apartment loan needs.
 While we lend across the entire continental US, we are able to give our best rates and loan programs to certain areas that we feel are strong markets.
-Lexington is one of the cities that we consider to be a premium market and we actively look to originate good quality loans here for our clients.
+Lexington is one of the cities that we consider to be a premium market and we actively look to originate good quality apartment loans here for our clients.
 We have a diverse array of many available loan products to help qualified Lexington KY borrowers looking to purchase or refinance an apartment property.
 We offer apartment loans with terms and amortizations up to 30 years, recourse and non-recourse, and many options for prepayment.
 We typically approve Apartment building loans within 1 day and usually close within 45 days of application.
 Our clients love our simplified application process, 24-hour pre-approvals with no-cost and no-obligation, great rates and terms, fast closings and personalized service.
 If you are looking to purchase or refinance an apartment building, don't hesitate to contact us.
 For more information on multifamily loans, check out how to get the best rate on a multifamily loan and how to get the best rates on an apartment refinance.

 Lexington Apartment Loan Benefits